fgnt/paderbox/README.md

 The function `paderbox.play.play()` is a somewhat elaborated wrapper around `IPython.display.Audio`.
 A single function allows to play audio from the waveform, from the STFT signal, and from file.
-It therefore serves as a great to within Jupyter Notebooks and heps for quick inspection of simulation results.
+It therefore serves as a great tool within Jupyter Notebooks and helps for quick inspection of simulation results.

 # How to cite?